 Rotator Cuff Tear

-Patients who suffer from a rotator cuff tear may consider surgery for pain relief, but this surgery is shown to be ineffective for many patients and should only be considered after all other treatment options have been exhausted.
-We recommend patients undergo a consultation at Derrington Orthopedics to obtain an accurate and complete diagnosis of your rotator cuff injury and determine the best treatment options for your condition.
+Patients who suffer from a rotator cuff tear may consider surgery for pain relief, but surgery is shown to be ineffective for many patients, with 1 in 3 patients not completely healing and up to 60% of patients experiencing retears!
+Surgery should only be considered after all other treatment options have proven ineffective.

 Shoulder Labrum Tear